RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon New preprint on arXiv: [_On the Unreasonable Effectiveness of Single Vector Krylov Methods for Low-Rank Approximation_](https://arxiv.org/abs/2305.02535).

+- \newicon I'll be in Dresden this summer to talk about Krylov methods at the [GAMM 2023 Young Researchers' Minisymposia](https://jahrestagung.gamm-ev.de/annual-meeting-2023/program/young-researchers-minisymposia/)

+$\phantom{.}$

+\begin{dropdown}{_Old News_}

+March 2023

+- I gave two talks at the NYU / UMass Quantum Linear Algebra reading group.

+- I gave a talk at the BIRS Perspectives on Matrix Computations about my [_new work on Krylov methods_](https://arxiv.org/abs/2305.02535).

+January 2023

-- \newicon Preprint available on arXiv: [_Near-Linear Sample Complexity for $L_p$ Polynomial Regression_](https://arxiv.org/abs/2211.06790), to appear at SODA 2023.
+- I presented [_Near-Linear Sample Complexity for $L_p$ Polynomial Regression_](https://arxiv.org/abs/2211.06790) at SODA 2023.

+November 2022

 - I gave a talk at the [TCS Seminar at Purdue](https://theorypurdue.wordpress.com/) in early November to present my new research on the role of block size in Krylov Methods.

-\begin{dropdown}{_Old News_}

 October 2022